Letter: the value factor

 Why, though, am I talking so much about food?
 Because this month, in our inaugural ELLE Decoration entertaining special, we explore the art of eating in – in other words, how to entertain at home, the ELLE Decoration way.
 I hope you enjoy it.
 After all, as the great American newspaper columnist Harriet Van Horne once wrote: ‘Cooking is like love.
 It should be entered into with abandon, or not at all.’
 Or to come at it from a different angle: if you fill your home with food and love, the rest of life will surely be easier.

 And so, dear readers, this is my last letter for a while as I head off for my biggest challenge yet: motherhood.
 But rest assured, when the urge to pontificate/rant gets too great, I shall post on my blog, so I’ll see you there, before I see you back here after my maternity leave.
 Meanwhile, I wish you happy eating, great home-making, smart buying and beautiful living!

-First published in the June 2014 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the June 2014 edition of ELLE Decoration UK

 My last issue before maternity leave.
 Cover changed by incoming ‘editor’.
 Loathed.

 Michelle Ogundehin is internationally renowned as an authority on interiors, trends and style.
 She is an influencer with expertise and the multi award-winning former Editor-in-Chief of ELLE Decoration UK.